 The upper cylinder unit complete with exhaust stacks was attached to the lower crankcase using four studs with nuts.
 This feature harked back to the design of the trend-setting Hornet 60.
 The use of studs and nuts rather than bolts was forced on the designer by the presence of the exhaust stacks, which precluded the insertion of bolts through the installation holes on the exhaust stack side.

 The lower crankcase was itself split vertically across its centre-line, with the two halves being secured with four additional screws.
 Both the removable upper cylinder unit and the split crankcase were of course borrowed directly from the still-influential design of the Hornet 60.
-The advantage of the arrangement was that the engine could be disassembled for servicing without the need to disturb the head seal or cylinder liner alignment.
+The great advantage of the arrangement was that the engine could be disassembled for servicing without the need to disturb either the head seal or the cylinder liner alignment.
 In the case of the Ball with its symmetrical porting arrangements, it also allowed the engine to be assembled with the stacks discharging either to the left or right of the engine.
-That said, the engine seems to have been generally supplied with the stacks discharging to the left.
-It appears in that form in all of the illustrations that I have been able to find.

 The engine featured an unusually long cast intake venturi which was attached to the main bearing housing with two screws, exactly as on the Hassad Custom design.
 In fact, the entire front end displayed a distinctly Hassad style.
 The venturi bore was a relatively skinny 0.341 inches (11/32 inch nominal) – rather on the small side for a high speed .60 cubic inch racing engine.
 A further similarity to the Hassad design was the use of a fuel jet which took the form of a small-diameter nozzle protruding into the centre of the venturi from one side only.
 However, this fitting was of somewhat different design to that used by Hassad, with the needle being aligned with the jet rather than being aligned at right angles as on the Hassad.
 A banjo fitting was used to supply fuel to the assembly.
 Nonetheless, the principle was identical in functional terms.